-Three months ended 31 March Change
+Three months ended 30 September Change

 2021 \$'000 2020 \$'000 \$'000 %

 Consulting, legal and other associated costs (8) (8) - 0%

-Well related costs (32) (30) (2) 7%
+Well related costs (38) (29) (9) 31%

-(40) (38) (2) 5%
+(46) (37) (9) 24%

 Exploration and evaluation expenses relate to maintenance and landowner costs in maintaining and safeguarding the Company's Hungarian wells along with costs associated with the Company's TCP in South Africa.
-There was no material movement on costs period on period.
+Movement period on period is attributable to increased insurance costs and additional well related costs along with unfavourable foreign exchange rate movements to the US dollar.